Tutelle du CNRSQuantum Matter group

 __|University of Florence (Italy; group of Massimo Inguscio and Giovanni Modugno).

-Moreover, we have collaborations with theory groups worldwide, for instance
+Moreover, we have collaborations with theory groups worldwide, including

 __|University of Barcelona (Spain; group of Luca Tagliacozzo);

-Quantum quasicrystals-- We also study the physics of quantum quasicrystals.
-These systems, intermediate between completely ordered and completely disordered systems, host fascinating properties of localization and fractality.
-In the group, we particularly focus on the dynamics of strongly correlated bosons in quasicrystal structures, as can be emulated with appropriately engineered laser beams [Sanchez-Palencia and Santos, Phys.
+Bosonic quasicrystals-- Since 2019, we started a research program on quantum simulation of quantum quasicrystals.
+We specifically explore the new frontier opened by synthetic bosonic matter, which offer unprecedented perspectives compared to its fermionic counterpart.
+Quasicrystals are fascinating systems, intermediate between completely ordered and completely disordered materials.
+As such they host intriguing properties of localization, fractality, anomalous criticality, and exotic excitations.
+In the group, we particularly focus on the physics of strongly correlated bosons in quasicrystal structures, as can be emulated with engineered laser beams in ultracold atomic gases [Sanchez-Palencia and Santos, Phys.
 Rev. A 2005].
 Recent contributions from the group include the demonstration of spectral fractality and localization transition [Yao et al., Phys.
 Rev. Lett.
-2019], the characterization of Bose glass and Mott lobe fractality [Yao et al., Phys.
+2019], the characterization of Bose glass and Mott lobe fractality in a quasiperiodic Lieb-Liniger gas [Yao et al., Phys.
 Rev. Lett.
-2020], and the phase diagram of strongly correlated bosons in a two-dimensional quasicrystal [Gautier et al., Phys.
+2020], and the discovery of anomalous mobility edges in one-dimensional quasiperiodic models [Liu et al., SciPost 2022].
+In the very recent years, we have pioneered theoretical work on 2D bosonic quasicrystals.
+We determined the first quantum phase diagrams of strongly-correlated bosons in such structures [Gautier et al., Phys.
 Rev. Lett.
-2021].
+2021] as well as the impact of thermal fluctuations [Zhu et al., Phys.
+Rev. Lett.
+2023].
+We also considered twisted potentials and unveiled the role of commensurability on the onset of weak superfluids [Johnstone et al. (2024)].

-One-dimensional quantum gases-- Another part of our activities is devoted the physics of one-dimensional quantum systems, which have a particular flavor.
-On the one hand, quantum physics in one dimension gives rise to novel effects, such as diverging susceptibilites and unusual superfluid-insulator transitions.
-On the other hand, it is amenable to exact (Bethe anstaz) or universal hydrodynamic (Luttinger liquid) theories, and efficient numerical approaches (DMRG-like).
+One-dimensional quantum systems-- Another part of our activities is devoted to the physics of one-dimensional systems, where quantum correlations are enhanced.
+On the one hand, quantum physics in one dimension gives rise to spectacular effects, such as diverging susceptibilites and unusual superfluid-insulator transitions.
+On the other hand, it is amenable to exact (Bethe anstaz) or universal hydrodynamic (Luttinger liquid) theories, and efficient numerical approaches (tensor-netwok DMRG-like).
 Recent contributions of the group include the first unbiased determination of the Mott-U and Mott-δ transitions in arbitrary weak periodic potentials using large-scale quantum Monte Carlo calculations [Boéris et al., Phys.
 Rev. A (Rapid.
 Comm.)
-2016] (collaboration with the experimental group of G. Modugno and M. Inguscio, Florence, Italy), the characterization of the Tan contact and its connection to the crossover to fermionization in trapped Lieb-Liniger gases at arbitrary temperature [Yao et al., Phys.
+2016] (collaboration with the experimental group of G. Modugno and M. Inguscio in Florence, Italy), the characterization of the Tan contact and its connection to the crossover to fermionization in trapped Lieb-Liniger gases at arbitrary temperature [Yao et al., Phys.
 Rev. Lett.
 2018], and the determination of critical localization properties and fractality in quasi-periodic models beyond [Yao et al., Phys.
 Rev. Lett.
 2019].